Comet Tempel 2: Visibility and Brightness in August 2026

 Will Comet 10P/Tempel 2 be visible to the naked eye?

-Probably not.
-Tempel 2 is expected to be too faint for naked-eye viewing.
-You’ll need binoculars, a small telescope, or a camera to see it.
+No. Tempel 2 is too faint for naked-eye viewing.
+You’ll need large binoculars, a small telescope, or a camera to see it.

 When will Comet 10P/Tempel 2 return after 2026?